7 Experiences – Aalto Experience Summit to endorse Experience Research as a multidisciplinary research field

 // WEDNESDAY Sept 2, 2020 // 3pm-7pm EEST

-15:00 Opening – Teemu Leinonen, Ossi Naukkarinen, Virpi Roto and Markus Ahola (Aalto University) Slides 15:15 Keynote: Psychotic Experience – Inez Myin-Germeys Video / Slides 15:45 Keynote: Sensory Experience – David Howes Video / Reading material 16:20 Keynote: Tourist Experience – Xinran Lehto Video / Slides 16:55 Break
+15:00 Opening – Teemu Leinonen, Ossi Naukkarinen, Virpi Roto and Markus Ahola (Aalto University) Slides 15:15 Keynote: Psychotic Experience – Inez Myin-Germeys Video / Slides 15:45 Keynote: Sensory Experience – David Howes Video /Reading material / Video2 with permission from Techne conference 16:20 Keynote: Tourist Experience – Xinran Lehto Video / Slides 16:55 Break

 17:10 Workshops – 7 experiences (more info here) 1.
 Theories of Experience 2.
 Evaluating experiences 3.
 Creating experiences (art, products, spaces, events, …) 4.
 Mapping experience research 5.
 Publishing experience research 6.
 Societal impact – Experience research for grand challenges 7.
 Experience research agenda